Do you have a home theater in your living room, or are you planning to?

 Lastly, in-ceiling or in-wall speakers are a great choice for home theaters in living rooms.
 There are a ton of great products in these categories since they're such a popular choice for home theater rooms now.
 Some of the top choices are:

-Note that when using in-ceiling or in-wall speakers, you will have to cut some large holes into your wall or ceiling.
+Note that when using in-ceiling or in-wall speakers, you will have to cut some large holes into your wall or ceiling, among other possible modifications that we've explored before in our guide.
 So make sure you are okay with this prior to purchasing or planning to use these types of speakers.
-For other recommended speaker options, check out our buyer’s guide for home theater speakers!
+For other recommended speaker options, check out our buyer's guide for home theater speakers!

 Wiring can be a big problem in home theaters, and it's especially a top priority to hide wiring in a living room.
 If you aren't in the market for buying wireless equipment or in-wall speakers, you'll want to figure out a great way to organize and minimize wiring visibility in your living room home theater.
 Here are a few tips and tricks to do so: